scalawithcats/scala-with-cats/src/pages/monoids/pygmy-hadoop.md

 ## Project: Pygmy Hadoop

-In a previous section we implemented a function `foldMap` that folded a `List` using an implicit monoid.
+In a previous section we implemented a function `foldMap` that folded a `List` using an implicit `Monoid`.
 In this project we're going to extend this idea to parallel processing.

-If you have used Hadoop or otherwise worked in the "big data" field you will have heard of the [MapReduce](http://research.google.com/archive/mapreduce.html) programming model.
-MapReduce is a model for parallel data processing that is commonly used to process data cross tens or hundreds of machines.
-As the name suggests, it is built around a map phase, which is the same `map` function we know from Scala, and a reduce phase, which we usually call `fold`.
-(In Hadoop there is also a shuffle phase, which we are going to ignore.)
+If you have used Hadoop or otherwise worked in "big data" you will have heard of [MapReduce][link-mapreduce], which is a programming model for doing parallel data processing across tens or hundreds of machines.
+As the name suggests, model is built around a *map* phase, which is the same `map` function we know from Scala, and a *reduce* phase, which we usually call `fold`[^hadoop-shuffle].

+[^hadoop-shuffle]: In Hadoop there is also a shuffle phase that we will ignore here.

 It should be fairly obvious we can apply `map` in parallel.
-In general we cannot parallelize `fold`, but if we are prepared to restrict the type of functions we allow in fold we can do so.
+We cannot parallelize `fold` in general, but we can if we restrict the type of reduction functions we allow.
 What kind of restrictions should be apply?
-If the function we provide to `fold` is associative (so `(x + y) + z == x + (y + z)`, for some binary function `+`) we can perform our fold in any order so long as we preserve ordering on the sequence of elements we're processing.
-If we have an identity element (so `x + 0 == 0 + x` for any `x`) we can introduce the identity at any point to in our fold and know we won't affect the result.
+If the function we provide to `fold` is *associative*, we can perform our fold in any order so long as we preserve the ordering on the sequence of elements we're processing.
+If we have an *identity* element, we can introduce the identity at any point to in our fold and know we won't affect the result.

-If this sounds like a monoid, it's because it is a monoid.
-We're not the first to recognise this.
-The [monoid design pattern for MapReduce jobs](http://arxiv.org/abs/1304.7544) is at the core of recent big data systems such as Twitter's [Summingbird](https://github.com/twitter/summingbird).
+If this sounds like a monoid, that's because it *is* a monoid.
+We are not the first to recognise this.
+The [monoid design pattern for MapReduce jobs][link-mapreduce-monoid] is at the core of recent big data systems such as Twitter's [Summingbird][link-summingbird].

 In this project we're going to implement a very simple single-machine MapReduce.
 In fact, we're just going to parallelize `foldMap` and then look at some of more interesting monoids that are applicable for processing large data sets.